danielnjama/linux-commands/README.md

 ``````

 **Practice Exercise:**
-1. Install a package using apt or yum.
+1. Install nginx/httpd or any other package using apt or yum.
+2. Start, stop and check the status of the installed package.
-2. Remove the installed package.
+3. Remove the installed package.
-3. Update the system and installed packages.
+4. Update the system and installed packages.